shinsoj/techart/albedo_chart/albedo_chart.md

 # Albedo values

-Gathered from all around the web, values are for the reference and general idea of how dark\light the common material usually is, there are always variations.
+Gathered from all around the web, values are for the reference and general idea of how dark\light the common material usually is.

-For __dielectric__, the darkest albedo carbon has with __0.04__ value, the lightest ones are the white paint and fresh snow with values around __0.8 (inside 60-240 sRGB range)__.
+For __NonMetals__, the darkest albedo is carbon with __0.04__ value, the brightest are the white paint and fresh snow with values around __0.8 (inside 60-240 sRGB range)__.

 __Values are in Linear RGB (float)__.

-## Dielectric values
+## NonMetal values

 ### Ground, sand, rock
 * Carbon (Coal, forged iron) `0.04`